 Cermak Plaza’s website can be found here: http://cermakplaza.com

-The details of how this was all acheive are below:
+The details of how this was all achieved are below:

 The redevelopment has created a beautiful, landmark property that is safer, cleaner, more functional and sparked a revitalization of the surrounding business district.
-The investment has paid off with a 312% increase in Net Operating Income (NOI) and Cermak Plaza is currently 100% leased.
+The investment has paid off in a 312% increase in NOI and Cermak Plaza is currently 100% leased.

 - relocation of tenants